programminghistorian/jekyll/en/lessons/encoding-texts-tei-1.md

 `<teiHeader>` should contain at least an element called `<fileDesc>` (from 'file description'), which should then contain three 'child' elements:

 * [`<titleStmt>`](https://perma.cc/KKW4-JFKB) (from 'title statement'): the information about the title of the document (inside [`<title>`](https://perma.cc/A45X-9GUJ)); optional elements could also include data about the author(s) (inside [`<author>`](https://perma.cc/KK2Q-UC38))
 * [`<publicationStmt>`](https://perma.cc/6E9V-5DMT) (from 'publication statement'): the information about how the work is published and made available (that is, the TEI document itself; not the original source).
-In this sense it is analogous to the information about the publisher on the copyright page of a book.
+In this sense, it is analogous to the information about the publisher on the copyright page of a book.
 It can be a descriptive paragraph (inside the generic element for a paragraph, [`<p>`](https://perma.cc/VRK8-U8AM)), or it can be structured in one or more of the following elements:
     * [`<address>`](https://perma.cc/7ZST-SSQJ): the postal address of the person who edited or encoded the document
     * [`<date>`](https://perma.cc/7JWC-LC8W): the date the document was published
     * [`<pubPlace>`](https://perma.cc/934J-3K4G): the place the document was published